Hello, World!

 At this point we’re already fetching data using GraphQL.

-to start fetching data after the component has rendered on the screen. - After our async operation is done, it is either resolved with
+• We use useEffect to start fetching data after the component has rendered on the screen.

-), we set the internal state with the received value and it triggers a rerender of the component.
+• If in the meantime the component has not been dismounted (see flag mounted), we set the internal state with the received value and it triggers a rerender of the component.

 This is a reasonable solution that can be sufficient for many apps.
 However, this approach doesn’t necessarily scale.
 As our app grows in size and complexity, or the number of people working on the app grows, it becomes limiting.